Valeria Mari

 About Me

-My name is Valeria Mari, and I am an independent art historian, curator, and writer based in Amsterdam.
+My name is Valeria Mari, and I am an independent art historian, curator and writer based in Amsterdam.
 My work critically examines the intersections between feminisms and curatorial practices through theoretical frameworks, with a particular focus on challenging traditional art historical narratives and amplifying overlooked perspectives.

 Vision